yyang768osu/al-folio/_posts/2020-06-16-optical-flow-an-overview.md

 title: Optical Flow -- An Overview
 date: 2020-06-16
 comments: true
-description: a summary of how optimal flow can be derived
+description: summary of how optimal flow can be derived
 ---

 * TOC